-Of course, she doesn’t have a need for money right now, but eventually we want to teach her the concept of money, get her started on an allowance, and help her learn to set and achieve savings goals.
+Of course, she didn’t have an immediate need for money, but eventually, we want to teach her the concept of money, get her started on an allowance, and help her learn to set and achieve savings goals.

 Help Children Reach Their Savings Goals